recaptime-dev/community/README.md

 ### Squad Specifics

 * Need access to things like the Internal Squad Wiki or even join our tailnet for work?
 Go to the [Access Requests](https://mau.dev/recaptime-dev/access-requests/issues) issue tracker.
+* Moderation and Trust and Safety teams have using [a seperate issue tracker](https://mau.dev/recaptime-dev/moderation/issue-tracker/issues) for moderation-related issues (for senstive topics, please flag it as confidential)

 ### Project-specifics